klavins/ModGroup/README.md

 ```
  # Fractional Linear Transformations

-As described above, an fractional linear transformation has the form
+As described above, a fractional linear transformation has the form

    $$
     z \mapsto \frac{az+b}{cz+d}.